 Pre-Event on Thursday May 31, 2018

-A high level policy meeting, followed by drinks and dinner in The Hague.
+A high level policy meeting, followed by drinks and dinner in Utrecht.
 African policymakers and agripreneurs meet Dutch / European policymakers from government, business, academy and civil society.
 By invitation only.